 We will guide you in freefall by way of hand signals and if necessary controlling your body.
 You will experience an exhilarating freefall flight before you open your own, ram-air canopy.

 Graduating the AFF course qualifies you as an independent skydiver in your own right, so that you can literally go sky diving anywhere in the world!

 The learn to skydive course comprises of one days training followed by your first skydive with two instructors.

 After successfully completing your course you will be well on your way to attaining your first skydiving license.
-You can even extend your holiday from one week to two weeks and qualify for your FAI A license for a super fast acceleration into skydiving.
+You can even extend your holiday by a few more days and qualify for your FAI A license for a super fast acceleration into skydiving.

 You will use our state of the art skydiving equipment specially designed for your AFF course.

 Before every jump you will receive extensive and thorough video debrief of your previous jump and more training to prepare for your next skydive.

 Ground School & Jump No 1